saiteja-talluri/Bookstore/README.md

 ● Creating​ ​chat​ ​boxes​ ​so​ ​that​ ​users​ ​can​ ​communicate​ ​with​ ​uploaders​ ​and​ ​borrow​ ​books from​ ​them.
 ```

-## SOFTWARE ​ ​ REQUIREMENTS
+## SOFTWARE ​REQUIREMENTS

 ```
-*Front ​ ​ end ​ ​ - ​ ​ Basic ​ ​ web ​ ​ designing*
+- Front end ​- ​Basic web ​designing
      1. HTML
      2. CSS
      3. BOOTSTRAP
      4. JAVASCRIPT
-*Backend*
+- Backend
 ​ ​​ ​​ ​​ ​​ ​​5.​ ​​ ​Django
-*Documentation*
+- Documentation
 ​ ​​ ​​ ​​ ​​ ​​6.​ ​​ ​Latex
 ​ ​​ ​​ ​​ ​​ ​7.​ ​​ ​Doxygen
-*For version ​ control*
+- For version ​ control
 ​ ​​ ​​ ​​ ​​ ​8.​ ​​ ​Git
 ```

 ## IMPLEMENTATION

 ```
 ● Used​ ​Django​ ​Models​ ​to​ ​make​ ​suitable​ ​classes​ ​to​ ​represent​ ​objects​ ​such​ ​as​ ​Profile, Document, Community,​ ​Advertise,​ ​Join​ ​etc.
 ● Used​ ​Django​ ​ModelForms​ ​to​ ​generate​ ​forms​ ​to​ ​edit​ ​models.
 ● Used​ ​Django​ ​Authentication​ ​System​ ​to​ ​authenticate​ ​users​ ​in​ ​the​ ​login​ ​page.
 ● Used​ ​Django-Filters​ ​to​ ​implement​ ​searching​ ​of​ ​Documents​ ​​ ​and​ ​Ads